luoq03/Creative-Making-MSc-Advanced-Project-/README.md

 :small_blue_diamond: ***How it works :***

-AWE FLeXo is a flexible exoskeleton for therapeutic use (flexo) for increasing the healthy sensation of awe and wonder.
-The hexagon grid on the back of the design amplifies the psychological manifestation of awe in the form of super powered goosebumps.
-The Awe Flexo further explores the inflatable forms and structures of the AWE Goosebumps design.
-Breathing rates are showcased externally with illuminated blue inhales and green exhales.
-When the wearer feels awe the pockets inflate pink to enhance the sensation and share it with others for extimacy – exhibiting internal sensations for communication.
+AWE FLeXo is a flexible exoskeleton designed for therapeutic purposes, with the goal of enhancing the profound emotions of awe and wonder.
+The exoskeleton, referred to as "flexo," incorporates a hexagonal grid on its back that serves to amplify the psychological experience of awe, often characterized by the sensation of goosebumps.
+This design element essentially transforms the perception of awe into a tangible, super-powered manifestation.

+AWE FLeXo also delves into the exploration of inflatable structures, building upon the concepts initially introduced in the AWE Goosebumps design.
+The wearer's breathing patterns are visually represented externally through the use of illuminated blue LEDs during inhalation and green LEDs during exhalation.

+When the wearer experiences a sense of awe, specific pockets within the exoskeleton inflate and emit a pink glow.
+This inflation not only enhances the wearer's own experience of awe but also serves as a means of externalizing and sharing their internal sensations.
+This fosters a form of "extimacy," allowing the wearer to communicate their inner emotional state with others, thereby promoting a deeper connection and understanding of their feelings.

 ![image](https://github.com/luoq03/Creative-Making-MSc-Advanced-Project-/assets/57748663/4743d5fb-a30b-47ee-ab87-96a38ebb165d)